andygeorgi/azhpc-images/alma/alma-8.x/alma-8.4-hpc/README.md

-# CentOS 8.3 HPC Image
+# AlmaLinux 8.4 HPC Image

-The CentOS 8.3 HPC Image includes optimizations and recommended configurations to deliver optimal performance, consistency, and reliability.
+The AlmaLinux 8.4 HPC Image includes optimizations and recommended configurations to deliver optimal performance, consistency, and reliability.
 This image consists of the following HPC tools and libraries:

 - Mellanox OFED